Applications Extended! Due 15 February, 2024

 Up to three official members of the AQUA committee, as well as at least two members of the ANU Research School of Earth Sciences, are to oversee the applications once a year set by a date advertised on the AQUA web site as well as the RSES web site.
 Funds are administered by the AQUA Treasurer.
 Once the funds have expired, this travel award will no longer be offered.

-Applications for 2024 are to be submitted to the current AQUA President A/Prof John Tibby by 15 September 2023.
+Applications are to be submitted to the current AQUA President A/Prof John Tibby by 15 Feburary 2024.